John Willett Adye

-John Willett Adye (1745–1815), in later life John Willett Willett, was an English plantation owner and politician.
+John Willett Adye (1745–1815), in later life John Willett Willett, was a British politician.

 Life

 He was the second son of Stephen Adye of St Kitts and his wife Clara Payne, born 1 January 1745.
 He was adopted while still young by Ralph Willett, a first cousin of his mother.
 After education at Lincoln's Inn, he took to the gentlemanly life of a collector, following the example of his adoptive father Willett.